FedericoHan/GarmanKolhagen_BlackScholes/README.md

   'USDJPY" = 112.24...means 112.24JPY buy 1 USD.
 In this case, JPYen is the domestic unit, USD the foreign.
   "AUDUSD" = 0.7725 ...means 0.7725USD buy 1 AUD.
 In this case, USD is the domestic unit, AUD the foreign.

-The __init__ method includes all the usual inputs (spot, strike, implied vol blabla), as well as stuff like d1, d2 to price option and greeks.
+The __init__ method includes option specific attributes like strike and tenor.

+Market inputs like spot, volatility and interest rates are taken as arguments for pricing methods.

 delta() method has, as per above, various conventions.
-For AUDUSD and EURUSD it's excluding premium.
-For USDXYZ you exclude the premium as it's often quoted in USD.
+For AUDUSD and EURUSD it's excluding premium if the premium is paid in USD.
+For USDXYZ you exclude the premium as it's often quoted in USD (as well as AUDUSD and EURUSD if premium is in %Foreign).

+gamma() method is numerical (bump up and down delta)

 strike_From_delta() method , ask if cares.
 There is a slight circularity here btw.

 CND() method is a (very close) approximation of NORMSDIST.

-Almost all results are pretty close to what actual pricers yield (except for gamma).
+Almost all results are pretty close to what actual pricers yield.
 2 examples below from the Python Notebook, as of 24Nov2017.

 Example 1: USD100mio,  put USD/JPY call expiring 26Jun2018 (7months), struck at 101.45.
 Foreign (USD) rate is 1.458%, domestic (JPY)
 rate is -0.603, implied vol is 10.51%.
 Premium is in % of Foreign (USD) in this case, while delta is SIF (Spot, Including Premium, in Foreign Units).